fingerprintjs/fingerprint-pro-cloudfront-integration/CONTRIBUTING.md

-# Contributing to FingerprintJS Pro Cloudflare Integration
+# Contributing to Fingerprint Pro CloudFront Integration

 ## Working with code